-The great thing about food is that it flexible.
-There are many different kinds of variations of different kinds of food in different countries.
+Filipino Tamales Recipe – The great thing about food is that it is flexible.
+There are many different kinds of variations of food in different countries.
 One dish in Mexico that we have adapted here in the Philippines is the Tamales.
-Filipinos liked the mexican style too, but we also added our own flavor and culture in it.
+Filipinos liked the Mexican style too, but we also added our flavor and culture in it.

-Going on a reunion, planning a grand feast for your family or looking for something to share during a festival?
-The Filipino Tamales Recipe would be a great choice.
+Are you going on a reunion?
+Planning a grand feast for your family or looking for something to share during a festival?
+This Filipino Tamales Recipe would be a great choice.

 Try the recipe and see for yourself how delectable it is.

 - 1 small onion peeled and finely chopped

 - 4 cups coconut milk

 - 1 cup chicken broth reserved from cooking the chicken

 - 1 tablespoon atsuete powder diluted in 1 tablespoon water

 - 3 pcs hardboiled eggs peeled and quartered